daryllxd/lifelong-learning/programming/ruby/rails/conferences/railsconf-2014.md

 Problem, solution, context.
 You can encounter the same problem from two contexts and there are two solutions for that.
 If you think about it, the shit you do is to just make HTML documents.
 But this is a representation of what the web is.
 You can make lots of software but make it just a delivery mechanism.

 Ee can think of web as moving in document presentation (wikipedia) or GUI-type (spotify).
 And I feel like I'm trying to make more document-oriented things.
 Rails is not much for Google Maps or GUI, but for the documetns.
-Just like Basecamp and GIthub, the essence is the document itself.
+Just like Basecamp and Github, the essence is the document itself.
 And sometimes we need a constraint to liberate because it's hard to start from scratch.
 Sometimes you don't want "you can draw wahterver your want!!!".

 The pitch for Silverlight was that they want to remove the constraints of HTML, but actually it was already what took off!
 Think Java Applets and Flash and Silverlight, what happened?
 Even in IOS, most of the popular apps are games.

 What I wanted to do was to evolve the document.
 And people want speed.

 - Key-based cache expiration: "The two hardest things in CS is caching and naming things."
 - Rails cache key: It has a key of knowing when the key of .
 As the person evolves the cache key changes, it just doesn't get exchanged.
 - Memcache/Redis: "Throw out old caches that I don't need"

 We solve the problem and once we solve the problem we can build something on top of it.

-- Russian Doll nested caching.
+Russian Doll nested caching.
 Now we can nest caches on each other.
 You want to cache something small anyway, right?
 Check out

 		class Comment < AR::Base
 			belongs_to :post, touch: true
 		end

 Now I don't have to maintain how the caches are maintained ffs.
 Every single item in a todo list has a cache.
 The box has a cache.
 And so on and so forth.
 We can make a nested leveling thing.

 	In the view, this looks: